Dental Care and Prevention

 Different pets will prefer or allow different options, so we don’t tend to make one-size-fits-all recommendations.
 Rather, we believe in tailoring our advice to fit your pet’s needs, your own lifestyle (including time constraints!), and the costs of different options, to minimise dental problems and the need for treatment under anaesthesia.

-General information on different methods of plaque control and how to assess their suitability for your individual pet, can be found below.
+More information on different methods of plaque control and how to assess their suitability for your individual pet can be found below.
 If you have questions that aren’t answered here, head over to the contact section for further advice.
+Keep watching the blog because we will populate it with all sorts of homecare methods, products and reviews.

 Other Helpful Resources